aswardly/sstest/README.md

 Offline Installation
 --------------------
-**Note**: Testing the application offline enables you to view the changes persisted in the database.
+**Note**: Testing the application offline enables you to view the changes persisted in the database after performing the provided API calls.

 Prequisites:
 1. Apache 2 Server.
 2. PHP minimum version 5.6.
 3. Mysql Database.
 4. php-intl extension enabled.
-5. PHP Composer, get it from [here](https://getcomposer.org/download/)
+5. PHP Composer must be installed on the OS, get it from [here](https://getcomposer.org/download/)

 Installation instructions:
 1. Download or clone source files from repository to your local directory.